adisa404/react-node-mongodb/my-app/README.md

 ralika je u tome sto ne mozemo koristiti this.prop.bla, nego u () moramo staviti prop koji smo dobili npr activity i tako mu pristupamo activity.id

+pass props or in case of more props we can also use object destructuring ({totalCounters})